-We also offer walk-in hours every weekday from 3-4pm where you can meet with a clinician for a brief session for urgent matters, or if you feel you are in crisis.
+A walk-in session is a brief session for urgent matters, or if you feel you are in crisis.

-If you are looking to meet with our psychiatrist for medication refills or a consultation, you must first meet with one of our clinicians by calling 212.774.0700.
-Once you have met with the clinician, they can assist in making the appointment with our psychiatrist on staff.
+All students who are interested in medication refills or a consultation, must first meet with one of our clinicians by calling 212.774.0700.
+Once you have met with the clinician, they can assist in making the appointment with our nurse practitioner on staff.

 Should i talk to a counselor?